Amrutha23max/PYTHONDAILYCHALLENGE/DAY4/README.md

 This Python program analyzes emergency resource requests during a disaster drill.
 It classifies each request into categories and applies a personalized filtering rule based on the length of the user’s name.
-The program also displays the difference before and after applying the personalized logic.
+The program also displays the difference before and after applying the personalized logic helping users understand how filtering impacts the final dispatch plan.

+Objective

+The main objective of this project is to simulate how a command center might process and filter emergency resource requests in a structured and logical manner.

 Features: